Set theory, logic, and homeomorphism groups of manifolds: Definability in second-order arithmetic

 \subsubsection{Coding open and closed sets}

-Let $X$ be an analytically presented Polish space, with a dense subset $\{x_n\}_{n\in\N}$ and definable metric $d$.
+Let $X$ be a definably presented Polish space, with a dense subset $\{x_n\}_{n\in\N}$ and definable metric $d$.
 An open subset $U$ of $X$ is given as a union of countably many metric balls of rational radius contained in $U$, each of which is centered at a point in $\{x_n\}_{n\in\N}$.
 A sequence of such balls is simply given by a subset $A\subseteq \N$ and sequence $\sigma$ of pairs of the form $(n,q)$ encoding an open $d$--ball of radius $q\in \Q_{>0}$ about $x_n$, with $n\in A$.
 Thus, $x\in U$ if and only if there exists an $(n,q)\in\sigma$ such that $d(x,x_n)<q$.
-Subsets of $\N$ and sequences of positive rationals are parameter-free definable, so open subsets of $X$ are parameter-free interpretable.
+The set of codes for subsets of $\N$ and the set of codes for sequences of positive rationals are parameter-free definable, so codes for open subsets of $X$ are parameter-free interpretable.
 Note that we are not actually defining open subsets of $X$, but rather codes for them.
 It is a straightforward exercise to write down a definable equivalence relation for when two codes represent the same open set, and a predicate expressing when a point belongs to an open set.

 Since closed sets are complements of open sets, the closed subsets of $X$ are also parameter-free interpretable.
 Compact subsets can be characterized by sequential compactness; we omit the details.
 A single open ball of rational radius $q$ about a point $x_n$ can be coded by a constant sequence $(n,q)$.
 This, together with an effective pairing $\N\times\Q_{>0}\longrightarrow \N$ gives a parameter-free recursively enumerated sequence of codes for a basis for the topology on $X$; we will reserve $\{\mathcal U_n\}_{n\in\N}$ for such a basis.
-The predicate $x\in\mathcal U_i$ is parameter-free definable whenever $X$ is an analytically presented Polish space.
+The predicate $x\in\mathcal U_i$ is parameter-free definable whenever $X$ is a definably presented Polish space.